 When an excavation site is contained within a 50' radius or less, you can mark it with a single stake positioned at the center of the proposed excavation.
-If you choose this way of marking, you must indicate the radius on the ticket that you have marked the excavation site with a single stake at the center and include the radius of the site.
+If you choose this way of marking, you must tell the Dig Safe CSR that you have marked the excavation site with a single stake at the center and include the radius of the site.